 Four units, one union

-Although CUPE 3903 is a single union local, we have three separate collective agreements, with a fourth one currently being negotiated.
+Although CUPE 3903 is a single union local, we have four separate collective agreements.
 Each includes what is called a scope clause: it defines which employees are covered by each agreement.
 Two basic principles guide the way our collective agreements divide us into units: the type of work we are contracted for and our student status (if any) at the time of receiving the contract.
 A worker is only ever in one unit at a time, but because it is common for a member’s type of work and student status to change from year to year, it is possible for members to switch units over time.
 Included below are the actual scope clauses from each collective agreement, but in general they are defined as follows:

 Unit 1 members have a teaching contract (teaching includes demonstrating, tutoring and marking) and are full-time graduate students.
 Read the Unit 1 Collective Agreement here.
 Please note that Unit 1 members who receive a graduate assistantship in order to fulfill their guarantee of summer work are still considered Unit 1 members.
 That is, Unit 1 members do not become Unit 3 members during the summer.

 Unit 2 members have a teaching contract (or a teaching assistantship; a contract as a practicum leader, a music tutor or a design tutor; or other kinds of assistantships) and are not full-time graduate students.
 Read the Unit 2 Collective Agreement here.

 Unit 3 members have a graduate assistantship or a research assistantship and are full-time graduate students.
 Read the Unit 3 Collective Agreement here.

 Unit 4 members are part-time librarians.
 They joined the union as a new unit in January 2015, and bargained their first collective agreement in January 2017.
 You can see the Unit 4 Collective Agreement here.